-Yet we know that Earth system processes have effects on human societies, and social response to these dynamics (e.g., climate change or ocean circulation) impacts biophysical systems; we need to acknowledge and understand the bidirectional feedbacks between them (11).
-Thus, it is important to develop a new generation of integrated human and Earth system models (HESMs), coupling the dynamics of both biogeophysical and social systems of human decisions and actions (12).
+Just as we recognize that Earth system processes such as climate change or ocean circulation have effects on human societies, and social response to these dynamics impact biophysical systems, we need to acknowledge and understand the bidirectional feedbacks between them (11).
+Thus, it is important to develop a new generation of integrated human and Earth system models (HESMs) that couple the dynamics of both biogeophysical and social systems of human decisions and actions (12).
 This is essential for new insights into the multi-scale interactions among markets, atmospheric physics, energy consumption, terrestrial hydrology, water use, soil biochemistry, land-use, and other societal and biophysical processes (11, 13).
-To accomplish such a goal requires a diverse set of social, natural, and computational scientists to work together, to learn one another's languages, and integrate methods from these different disciplines.
+Accomplishing this goal requires that social, natural, and computational scientists work together, learn one another's disciplinary languages, and integrate methods from these different disciplines.

 Fortunately, there is a growing awareness of the importance of considering social and biogeophysical processes as a single, complex, global system.
 For example, the National Flood Interoperability Experiment is collecting and synthesizing data at a continental scale on the impacts of the atmospheric component of the Earth system on human systems, so that local and regional authorities can better anticipate and plan for extreme weather.
 However, only the one-way effects of weather on society is considered.
 There is not yet explicit consideration of the feedbacks of human actions back to the climate system, or how those feedbacks would, in turn, affect weather hazards.
-The new NSF-wide Food Energy Water Nexus initiative is a more comprehensive effort to begin to capture the two-way interactions between some of the human and natural components of the modern Earth system.
-However, there is no indication in the initial 'dear colleague' letter for this program of an intent to support research on the evolution of current ESMs into HESMs.
+The NSF-wide Food Energy Water Nexus initiative is a comprehensive effort to begin to capture the two-way interactions between some of the human and natural components of the modern Earth system.
+However, there is no indication of intent to support research on the evolution of current ESMs into HESMs.

 Hence, the overall aim of this workshop was to bring together a diverse group of researchers from multiple disciplinary backgrounds to push forward the boundaries of global-scale, coupled social and biogeophysical modeling.
 The workshop was used to develop a strong research plan and timetable for the integration of human systems models with Earth system models.
 An international network of researchers with cross- and trans-disciplinary skills are needed to implement this ambitious project.
-The workshop began the process of establishing such a scientific community and developing a next-generation modeling effort to better represent the complex interactions of human activities and environmental change.
+The workshop facilitated the process of establishing such a scientific community and developing a next-generation modeling effort to better represent the complex interactions of human activities and environmental change.
 Participants in this workshop included leading representatives from computational social science communities and Earth system modeling communities in the US and internationally.
 This involved collaboration among national laboratories, research centers, and university programs that have a common interest in the human dimensions of the Earth system (see list of participants in Appendix 2).